Efficient CHAD: Finding and Solving Efficiency Problems

 Finally, $\tRun{}{}$ is the handler (see \cite{fp-2013-effect-handlers}) of the monad, where for an environment $\Gamma = \var_1 : \ty_1, \ldots, \var_n : \ty_n$ we define $\ET\Gamma \defeq \Pair{\Pair{\Pair{\ty_1}{\ty_2}}{\ldots}}{\ty_n}$.

 \paragraph{What Did We Achieve?}

-In contrast to the changes in \cref{sec:sparsity}, we now have to change the code transformation to produce monadic code; \ifTomACMVersion {some representative rules of the updated code transformation are} {the updated code transformation is} shown in \cref{fig:monadic-chad}. \ifTomACMVersion {(For the full rules, see the supplementary \cref{app:full-monadic-chad-rules}.)} {}
+In contrast to the changes in \cref{sec:sparsity}, we now have to change the code transformation to produce monadic code; \ifTomACMVersion {some representative rules of the updated code transformation are} {the updated code transformation is} shown in \cref{fig:monadic-chad}. \ifTomACMVersion {(For the full rules, see the \cite[Fig.\ 6]{efficient-chad-arxiv}.)} {} It is helpful to compare the new typing of the code transformation (at the top of \cref{fig:monadic-chad}) with the original typing in \cref{eq:chad-trans-type}, and to compare the new rules with \cref{fig:basic-chad}.
+Note how the structure is the same.

 Let us look back at the operations in \cref{fig:constant-time-methods} and make up the balance.
 All zeros are now constant time and $\tPlus[\Env\Gamma]{}{}$ is gone.
 On the other hand, $\tOne\var\ty\Gamma\ d$ adds (using $\tPlus[\ty]{}{}$) the cotangent value $d$ to the entry in the environment cotangent (in the monad state) corresponding to the variable $x$.
 This takes time logarithmic in the size of the environment cotangent (thus usually $O(\log |\Gamma|)$, unless most variables are unused), plus the time required to invoke $\tPlus[\ty]{}{}$ on $d$ and the running total.
 Furthermore, $\tSplit\Gamma\ty$ is also logarithmic in the size of the environment cotangent.